The Pre-Quill to Freelance

-After two academic degrees in Canada and three years of living in Germany (two of those teaching English), I began marketing for arts organizations in 2005.
-In 2009, I switched sectors and joined Canada’s largest independent software company.
-I worked with customers, sales reps, consultants, and marketers from all over the world.
-I wrote how-tos, managed the then-new customer e-newsletter, edited whitepapers, and helped market the annual conference.
+In 2009, I switched sectors and joined OpenText, Canada’s largest independent software company, where I worked with customers, sales reps, consultants, and marketers from all over the world.
+I wrote how-tos, managed the then-new customer e-newsletter, edited white papers, and helped market the annual conference.